erikkaashoek/Tapr-VNA/ReadMe.txt

 This project is a continuation of the TAPR VNA 3.1.
-It combines SW and HW designs from various VNA projects (in particular NanoVNA for the HW design and the DSP IF) to come with a cheap and simple design capable to measure from 1 MHz (or below) to at least 700MHz.
+It combines SW and HW designs from various VNA projects (in particular NanoVNA for the HW design and the DSP IF and the DG8SAQ VNWA for the resistive bridge design) to come with a cheap and simple design capable to measure from 1 MHz (or below) to at least 700MHz.
 It also can do TDR to check cables on short and open

 Main changes are (see VNA current pridge.pdf in Doc folder):
 - Using Arduino and SI5351 (on 5$ ebay breakout module) to generate test signal and 5kHz offset mixing signal.
 Both can be square wave as the mixing removes all unwanted harmonics (like Nano VNA)